-Glenn A. Gaines was the Federal Emergency Management Agency’s (FEMA) Deputy U.S. Fire Administrator for the U.S. Fire Administration (USFA).
-He began his tenure in March 2009 and was responsible for managing USFA programs and training activities conducted at the National Emergency Training Center.
+Dr. Denis Onieal is the Deputy U.S. Fire Administrator for the U.S. Fire Administration (USFA).
+He was named to this position in May 2015.
+He is responsible for managing the U.S. Fire Administration and the programs and training activities at the National Emergency Training Center.

 He joined the Jersey City Fire Department in 1971 and rose through the ranks from firefighter to deputy chief, then acting chief in 1995, leading a uniformed force of 620 firefighters and officers.
 He spent his entire time “in the street” as a line fire officer.

 Dr. Onieal was appointed superintendent of the National Fire Academy (NFA) in 1995.
 He completed a Bachelor of Science degree from New Jersey City University in 1976, a master’s degree in public administration from Fairleigh (FAIR´-lee) Dickinson University in 1978, and a Doctor of Education degree from New York University (NYU) in 1990.
 He taught in the master and doctorate programs in education at NYU for five years and has written numerous articles in the fire field.

 During Dr. Onieal’s tenure, the NFA expanded its outreach program to work more closely with state and local training agencies to increase NFA training from 15,000 people in 1995 to 110,000 people in 2015.
 All NFA courses were revised to include college credit recommendation and continuing education units for resident and off-campus deliveries.
 The academy’s online training program trained over 45,000 people in 2014.
 In cooperation with over 100 colleges and universities, the NFA has standardized the associate and bachelor degree curriculum across the nation.
 The NFA now offers courses from 10 minutes to 10 days in all professional development topics, depending upon the students’ needs.